saadl27/PuckoPolis/README.md

 > `Task 5`
 >- Measure the execution time of the two implementations of the FFT and of the function **arm_cmplx_mag_f32()**
->- For this, you can use the timer12, like in the TP2
+>- For this, you can use the timer12, like in the TP2.
+Remember to launch the python script so that the FFT can actually happen, else you won't obtain any time measurement!
 >- You can find in the listing [Code block 1](#code-block-1) a reminder of how to use a timer to measure time
 >- How many processor cycles represent the times measured ?
 >- Is it worth it to use an optimized FFT function ?